-Secondary school students are not required to have a minimum aggregate score to be eligible to apply for Nitec or Higher Nitec courses in ITE EAE.
-As such, students would only be required to meet the course-specific MERs for their conditional offers to be confirmed.
+Secondary school students are not required to have a minimum aggregate score to have their Nitec or Higher Nitec conditional offers confirmed.
+Students would only be required to meet the course-specific MERs for their conditional offers to be confirmed.

 Nitec students applying for Higher Nitec courses under the ITE EAE have to meet the minimum Grade Point Average (GPA) requirements of the Higher Nitec course they are applying for.
 Higher Nitec courses from the Schools of Applied & Health Sciences, Design & Media, Electronics & Info-Comm Technology and Engineering require a net GPA of 2.3 or better while the Higher Nitec courses from the Schools of Business & Services and Hospitality require a net GPA of 2.8 or better.
 For example, a Nitec in Mechanical Technology student would have to attain a net GPA of 2.3 and 2.8 or better for admission to the Higher Nitec in Mechanical Engineering (School of Engineering) and International Logistics (School of Business & Services) courses respectively.

 The course-specific MERs and GPA requirement help to ensure that students admitted via the ITE EAE will be able to cope with the rigour of their course of study and that all students admitted to an ITE course have met the same baseline eligibility requirements.

 in a field of study is important, students must still have an adequate foundation

 in order to cope with the rigour of the course.
 Student performance in the N-